kimoVoid/BetaQOL/README.md

 - Connection improvements
   - TCPNoDelay enabled
   - Removed unnecessary delays (about 300ms improvement)
-- Packets can be read/sent outside of tick method, making it faster
 - KeepAlive packet is sent back to the server, allowing servers to measure your ping
 - Ability to click-mine in multiplayer
 - [InventoryTweaks](https://modrinth.com/mod/inventorytweaks) port